Chill-project/Documentation/source/bundles/custom-fields.rst

    }

    /**
-   * Required by Forms to retrieve informations
+   * You also must create a getter in order to let Form
+   * component populate form fields
    *
    * @return array
    */